timryanb/OpenAeroStruct/README.md

 -------------------
 This version of OpenAeroStruct requires [OpenMDAO](https://github.com/OpenMDAO/openmdao) 3.2+ and Python3.
 Python2 is no longer supported.
-It also requires the folloing packages: `numpy, scipy, matplotlib, six`.
+It also requires the folloing packages: `numpy, scipy, matplotlib`.
 If you are looking to use the previous version of OpenAeroStruct which uses OpenMDAO 1.7.4, use OpenAeroStruct 1.0 from [here](https://github.com/mdolab/OpenAeroStruct/releases).

 License